hinthornw/trustcall/README.md

 We have a simple evaluation benchmark in [test_evals.py](./tests/evals/test_evals.py).

-To run, first clone the dataset
+To run, first clone the dataset:

 ```python
 from langsmith import Client